 - Preheat the oven completely.
-Hot oven are essential for the initial rise (and springy dome-tops) of these Chocolate Chip Muffins.
+Hot ovens are essential for the initial rise (and springy dome-tops) of these Chocolate Chip Muffins.
 Preheat the oven 375 degree Fahrenheit.
 If your oven runs hot or cold, we recommend using an oven thermometer for the most accurate results.

 - Spray your muffin liners!
 This hack is a game-changer!
 If using paper cupcake liners, spritz the inside of the muffin cups with cooking oil for a flawless-nonstick muffin paper removal.

 - Use a cookie scoop.
 For perfectly portioned muffins, use a scoop.
-This is a thick better that doesn't pour.
+This is a thick batter that doesn't pour.
 Scooping the batter will ensure consistent muffin sizes and even baking.
 Use a scoop that fills the muffin tin to the brim.
 We used a 3.25 ounce (#10) scoop.

 - Enjoy warm!
 Nothing beats a golden brown, warm-from-the-oven baked good!
 Try it with a little butter (or peanut butter) and our Iced Brown Sugar Oat Milk Shaken Cold Brew for some morning magic!

 How To Store Leftover Muffins

 Leftover muffin?
 Never heard of her.
 Okay, though, for real.
 If you somehow have some uneaten Chocolate Chip Muffins lying around there's a couple things you can do.
 First, make sure the muffins are completely cooled.
 Once cooled, muffins can be stored at room temperature, or in the freezer.